thiyangt/ceylon/paper/paper.md

 library(patchwork)
 ```

-The package ggplot2 [@ggplot2] is used for data visualization.
-The sp [@sp] provides tools for handling spatial data.
-The sf simple features [@sf]  builds upon the strengths of the sp package, introducing  efficient approach to handling spatial data.
-The viridis [@viridis] package provides a collection of color palettes that are color blind friendly.
-The patchwork [@patchwork] package is used for the combination and arrangement of multiple plots.
+The package ggplot2 [@wickham2016ggplot2] is used for data visualization.
+The sp [@pebesma2005classes] provides tools for handling spatial data.
+The sf simple features [@pebesma2018simple]  builds upon the strengths of the sp package, introducing  efficient approach to handling spatial data.
+The viridis [@r2023viridis] package provides a collection of color palettes that are color blind friendly.
+The patchwork [@pedersen2023patchwork] package is used for the combination and arrangement of multiple plots.
 Figure 1 shows the visualizations of  Sri Lanka's administrative borders based on data available in the `ceylon` package.
 The codes to produce Figure 1 is given below.

 ```r
 data(sf_sl_0)